pbrogan12/chem/Chapter-6.md

 1. **Don't confuse z scores and areas.**  Remember, z scores are distances along the horizontal scale, but areas are regions under the normal curve.
 Table A-2 lists z scores in the left columns and across the top row, but areas are found in the body of the table.

 2. **Choose the correct (right/left) side of the graph.
-A value seperating the top 10% from the others will be located on the right side of the graph, but a value seperating the bottom 10% will be located on the left side of the graph.
+A value separating the top 10% from the others will be located on the right side of the graph, but a value separating the bottom 10% will be located on the left side of the graph.

 3. A z score must be negative whenever it is located in the left half of the normal distribution.